 Carolyn Naifeh, Co-Founder and Executive Director

 Carolyn has nearly 15 years of experience in international broadcasting and 20 years in non-profit management.
-With the exception of one year at the University of Southern California’s Annenberg School and one in South Carolina with Best Doctors International, her home base was in Washington, DC, for 29 years.
-In Washington, she worked primarily with Voice of America (as a reporter and in management), at Ford’s Theatre, and as a consultant with arts and education organizations, including the National Hispanic Foundation for the Arts, the NEA Foundation and the Pearson Foundation.
+With the exception of one year at the University of Southern California’s Annenberg School and one in South Carolina with Best Doctors International, her home base was in Washington, DC.
+She worked there primarily with Voice of America, at Ford’s Theatre, and as a consultant with arts and education organizations, including the National Hispanic Foundation for the Arts, the NEA Foundation and the Pearson Foundation.
 She moved to Nashville in April 2013 to open a regional office for the Pujols Family Foundation.
 After two years, she and Jaco spun their passion to provide affordable housing for individuals with intellectual and developmental disabilities into a 501c3 non-profit organization.
 Carolyn grew up overseas, the daughter of a U.S. diplomat.
 She holds a BA in English and an MA in Latin American Studies, both from Vanderbilt University.

 Kimberly Black currently serves as the Director of Provider Supports and Services for Tennessee’s Department of Intellectual and Developmental Disabilities (DIDD).
 Kimberly has been providing services to vulnerable populations for over 17 years.
 Her experience includes working with older adults with Alzheimer’s and dementia in a nursing home setting, working with patients of all ages in various hospital settings, and most recently, Kimberly has been working to serve adults with intellectual and developmental disabilities.
 Since 2007, she has worked within the DIDD provider network facilitating direct care services, and providing residential and medical case management as well as program coordination supports.
 Kimberly has a B.S. in Health Education with a concentration in Community and Public Health and a minor in Psychology.
 She is married and has 3 children, one of whom is on the Autism Spectrum.